esirko/utilities-monitor-dashboard/QUICKSTART.md

 ## Step 6: Login

 ### If Using .creds.json
-The backend auto-authenticates, so you may already be logged in!
-Just check the frontend.
+The backend auto-authenticates on startup, and the frontend will automatically detect this and bypass the login screen!
+You should be taken directly to the dashboard.

 ### If Manual Login Required
+If no `.creds.json` file is present, you'll see the login screen.
 Enter your Emporia Vue credentials:
 - **Username**: Your Emporia Vue account email
 - **Password**: Your Emporia Vue account password